axelcournac/3C_tutorial/README.md

 ## Computation of correlation matrices
-The correlation matrice is very often computed in Hi-C data analysis.
-Even if not present in final publication, it can give a more visible image of the structures that can be detected especially domains structures (squares in the contacts maps).
-It consists in looking for correlation in the contacts patterns between each line and column.
+The correlation matrice is often computed in Hi-C data analysis.
+Even if not always present in final publication, it can render  more visible structures that are present in the data especially domains structures (squares in the contacts maps).
+It consists in looking for correlation in the shared neighbors between each line and column.
-It is simply computed by taking the Pearson Coefficient (or another correlation coefficient) between each line and each column of a matrice.
+It is simply computed by taking the Pearson Coefficient (or another correlation coefficient) between each line and each column of a matrice coded in the function corrcoef from Numpy.

 ```python
 n1=mn.shape[0];